afragen/edd-sl-updater/README.md

 ### Theme Updater Example

-The following is an example of how to instantiate the updater from a theme.
+The following is an example of how to instantiate the settings/updater from a theme.
 It is run from the theme's `functions.php` file.
+This will provide a settings page for your theme too.

 ```php
 // Automatically install EDD SL Updater.